 Food options include bar-centric bites like soft pretzels and French fries, although they do offer an incredible Lobster Roll if you find yourself needing substance.
 The bar charges a 20 USD entry fee Monday – Friday from 4 p.m – Midnight, and Saturday & Sunday 12 p.m – 12 a.m.

 The Turf Club – soak up the sun with crafty drinks

 High up on the 22nd floor of The William Vale Hotel in Brooklyn, is the wildly popular Westlight rooftop bar, which transforms into The Turf Club during the summer months.

-The Turf Club is one of the best offerings for rooftop hotels in NYC and hosts crowds day and night in an alfresco palm tree-lined space with sweeping views of Manhattan.
+The Turf Club is one of the best offerings for hotels with rooftop bars in NYC and hosts crowds day and night in an alfresco palm tree-lined space with sweeping views of Manhattan.
 There are lawn games, beanbag chairs, and craft cocktails.
 The bar menu is a sampling of what is normally offered at Westlight and includes small bites like popcorn, sliders, and soft pretzels.
 There is a 20 USD fee to enter the Turf Club and advance ticket purchases are highly encouraged, as the summer rooftop scene is New York is something not to be missed.

 The Polynesian – a celebration of culture

 If you find yourself in busy Times Square and feel a bit overwhelmed with the crowds, head straight towards 42nd Street and 9th Avenue to The Polynesian at Pod 39 for a relaxing tropical cocktail.